Girl looks at temple in Angkor Wat complex, Siem Reap

 The stops along the Pancake Trail include a series of backpacker haunts including Siem Reap (jumping off point to Angkor Wat), Ko Pha-ngan (full-moon party haven), Khao San Road (Bangkok’s backpacker mecca), Vang Vieng (former centre of wild tubing) and many more.
 These famous spots provide backpackers with many of the novelties of travel combined with all the comforts of home and unprecedented opportunities for socializing with fellow travellers (you can always try asking what countries the BP trail includes, if you need a conversation opener).
 You’ll be sampling snake blood or eating bugs one minute, before settling your stomach down with a burger and fries the next.
 If this juxtaposition doesn’t tickle your fancy, fear not!
 Many of these backpacker haunts are often only a bus stop/tuk-tuk (3-wheel taxi)/moto ride away from a more authentic travel experience, allowing you to take a sip of a bit of whatever you fancy.

 P.S.
-After reading this post, use the discount code PANCAKETRAIL to get 20% OFF all Banana Backpacks travel gear.
+After reading this post, use the discount code PANCAKETRAIL to get a bonus discount on all Banana Backpacks travel gear.

 may bay along the banana pancake trail